-- The Proponent must employ local Namibians where possible. - If the skills exist locally, employees must first be sourced from the area, then the region and then nationally. - Deviations from this practice must be justified. - Opportunities for additional income generating activities to be investigated in order to sustain employment. - Where feasible, employment of the same seasonal and/or temporary workforce year on year.
+- The Proponent must employ local Namibians where possible. - If the skills exist locally, employees must first be sourced from the area, then the region and then nationally. - Deviations from this practice must be justified. - Responsible Body:

 • Bi-annual summary report based on employee records.